Novus International

 Novus International, Inc. is an American animal health and nutrition company headquartered in St. Charles, Missouri.
 Novus is privately owned by Mitsui & Co. and Nippon Soda Co., Ltd. and operates in over 90 countries.
-Novus' products include amino acids, organic trace minerals, feed preservatives, and various nutrition and health products.
+Novus' products include amino acids, organic trace minerals, feed preservatives, and various health and nutrition products.
 Its customers include animal nutritionists, veterinarians, and individual animal owners.

 History

 Early 1950s – Monsanto begins metabolism studies and developing methionine hydroxy analogue (MHA® feed supplement) production begins at Monsanto's Everett, Massachusetts location.1954 – MHA® project moves to Monsanto's St. Louis research center and gets additional support.1959 – SANTOQUIN is the first feed additive approved by the FDA.1979 – ALIMET® introduced.
-First sale of ALIMET feed supplement to ConAgra Foods in El Dorado, Arkansas.1991 – Mitsui & Co. and Nippon Soda acquire Monsanto's MHA and ALIMET businesses and form Novus International, Inc.1992 – Novus enters into contractual joint venture with Monsanto for SANTOQUIN® feed preservative.
+The first sale of ALIMET feed supplement is made to ConAgra Foods in El Dorado, Arkansas.1991 – Mitsui & Co. and Nippon Soda acquire Monsanto's MHA and ALIMET businesses and form Novus International, Inc.1992 – Novus enters into a contractual joint venture with Monsanto for SANTOQUIN®, a feed preservative.

-1993 – Novus Research Center completed and occupied at Missouri Research Park in St. Charles, Missouri.1996 – Novus launches aquaculture business.2007 – Novus hosts the first Sustainability Round-table discussion in St. Louis, Missouri.
+1993 – The Novus Research Center completed and occupied at Missouri Research Park in St. Charles, Missouri.1996 – Novus launches its aquaculture business.

+2007 – Novus hosts the first Sustainability Round-table discussion in St. Louis, Missouri.
 Arenus, a division of Novus Nutrition Brands, LLC (a Novus International Company) is formed.2008 – Novus completes global headquarters in Missouri Research Park, St. Charles, Missouri.

 2009 – Stratum Nutrition becomes a division of Novus Nutrition Brands, LLC, a subsidiary of Novus International, Inc., leveraging the Novus core competencies in nutritional research and innovation.
-Novus augments Novus Graduate Scholars program, initiated in China, enters 5-year agreement with the African Women in Agricultural Research and Development (AWARD) Program as the first, private-sector partner.
+Novus augments Novus Graduate Scholars program, initiated in China, and enters into a 5-year agreement with the African Women in Agricultural Research and Development (AWARD) Program as the first, private-sector partner.

 2010 – Novus inaugurates a new research facility in Montgomery City, Missouri, USA: Green Acres Farm.
-Novus joins the Sustainable Sites Initiative to promote sustainable land development and management practices.2011 – Novus and Verenium announce strategic partnership to expand enzyme solutions to the animal nutrition market.
+Novus joins the Sustainable Sites Initiative, a set of guidelines which aims to promote sustainable land development and management practices.2011 – Novus and Verenium announce strategic partnership to expand enzyme solutions to the animal nutrition market.

 2013 – Novus CEO Thad Simons is elected to lead Board of International Food and Agribusiness Management Association (IFAMA).

 2014 – Novus board names François Fraudeau as President and CEO.

 2015 – Novus secures Methylmercaptopropanal (MMP) plant from Union Carbide Corporation, a subsidiary of the Dow Chemical Company, in St. Charles Parish, Louisiana.
 Novus receives 2015 Internationalization Award.

 The company operates in several industries which include: poultry, pork, dairy, beef, aquaculture, and companion animal.